Student Frequently Asked Questions

 What conduct is prohibited by Title IX?
 Title IX prohibits discrimination on the basis of gender (sex).
 Title IX prohibited conduct includes sexual harassment, sexual assault, sexual intimidation, sexual exploitation, dating violence, domestic (family) violence, and stalking.

 What do I do if I know of or have experienced sexual misconduct?
 If you know of or have experienced sexual misconduct, you have a number of options.
 You should report to the Title IX Coordinators located in University West, rooms 116 and 117 or by calling 361-570-4835 or 361-570-4800.
 Confidential consultations about sexual misconduct are available from individuals who have non-reporting status based on their licensure.
 At UHV, you can contact the UHV Counseling Center by calling 361-570-4135 or Toll free: 1-855-848-4279 (1-855-UHV-ICRY).
-You can also report via a secure web-based reporting system called MySafeCampus, which allows the option of anonymity.
-The web address for MySafeCampus is http://www.mysafecampus.com.
-Recognize that during the course of a MySafeCampus investigation, a reporter's identity may be discovered.
+Anonymous reports can also be made online at the Fraud & Non-Compliance Hotline or by calling 1-800-461-9330.
+However, filing a report without identifying the details of the incident or the reporting party may limit our ability to conduct a thorough investigation.
+It is possible that during the course of an investigation, a reporter's identity may be discovered.
 If that occurs, the reporter will received the same confidentiality safeguards offered to those who make a formal report under this Policy.

 What do I do if my friend was sexually assaulted?
 First, know that sexual assault can happen to anyone.
 Although there is no one response to a traumatic experience, some common reactions can include: self blame; distrust of others; feeling nervous, helpless, fearful, hopeless, or sad; trouble eating or sleeping; having trouble concentrating/focusing; using substances.
 Second, offer unconditional support, be patient and listen.
 Avoid making assumptions or suggesting reasons for the assault.
 Reassure them it was not their fault and help them find appropriate resources and discuss options and ask them what they want to do next.
 Recognize that some individuals will want to talk about what happened but others will not.
 Do not pressure them to make decisions or take action.
 Just let them know that you are there for them.
 Finally, remember to take care of yourself.
 Pay attention to how what you learn impacts you.
 Seek counseling if you need help understanding what has happened and how it makes you feel.

 Who are Title IX Coordinators?
-Title IX Coordinators are the individuals who have been designated to coordinate efforts to comply with and implement the UH System Sexual Misconduct Policy.
+The Title IX Coordinator is the individual who has been designated to coordinate efforts to comply with and implement the UH System Sexual Misconduct Policy.
 The Coordinator conducts the administrative investigation of reports of Sexual Misconduct, can discuss options, provide support, explaing University policies and procedures and provide education on relevant issues.
-The Title IX Coordinator for UHV is Laura Smith 361-570-4800 and the Assistant Title IX Coordinator is Chari Norgard 361-570-4835.
+The Title IX Coordinator for UHV is Rebecca Lake 361-570-4835.

 What are the University's obligations when it has notice of a sexual misconduct related incident?